vuestorefront/storefront-next13-boilerplate/GUIDE.md

 >
 > If your project requires custom integrations tailored to specific data sources or services, our project offers a flexible framework and comprehensive documentation to guide you through the process.
 By following our guidelines and leveraging the capabilities of the Middleware, you can effortlessly develop custom integrations that meet your unique requirements.
 >
-> For more information on developing custom integrations, please refer to the [Integrating e-commerce platfor mdocumentation](https://docs.vuestorefront.io/v2/integrate/integration-guide.html).
+> For more information on developing custom integrations, please refer to the [Integrating e-commerce platform documentation](https://docs.vuestorefront.io/v2/integrate/integration-guide.html).

 #### Web application